The second day in Stockholm, I managed to spend almost for free. The day started with a free breakfast and a walking tour.

 After a short search in the same app, I arranged a meeting with one Belarusian and one Ukranian guy, the first one also came with his friend from Moldova.
 So, we had an international group of Slavic people, with whom the talk was more real and sincere.
 The Belarusian lives with his parents, who have been working here for several years, and he is trying to get a working visa and find a job in Stockholm.

-He told me about different problems that Sweden faces (I’m going to write about it in a separate article).
+He told me about different problems that Sweden faces.
 About immigrants, alcohol and drugs, about Swedish personality and so on.
 If I didn’t talk to the people living here, I would never know the real situation in Sweden, all the small things that are hidden from a tourist coming here to visit great sights of Stockholm on a nice sunny weekend.

 Conclusions of the free Stockholm day